instructure/canvas-lms/doc/api/data_services/md/dynamic/data_service_canvas_learning.md

 **Definition:** The event is emitted anytime an outcome context link is changed by an end user or API request.

-**Trigger:** Triggered when an outcome link is changed inside of a context.
+**Trigger:** Triggered when an outcome link is changed inside a context.